rbreaves/cfFunctionFinder/README.md

 An example of how to run it is "./findFunctions.sh /path/to/project/www/assets/cfc/component.cfc /path/to/project/www/"

 A report will be generated with all information that appears to be relevant.
 Please report any bugs or suggestions.

+TODO
+- Fix an issue where functions with a space between its name and parenthesis causes it to fail